RFC-061: Semantic Corpus Search (FAISS — Shipped)¶

 - Related PRDs:

-- GitHub #466 — GI + KG depth roadmap
+- GitHub #466

 Abstract¶

-This RFC defines the technical design for Semantic Corpus Search: a vector index over
+This RFC defines the shipped technical design for Semantic Corpus Search (Phase 1):

-GIL insights, quotes, summary bullets, and transcript chunks that enables meaning-based
+a vector index over GIL insights, quotes, summary bullets, transcript chunks, and (when

-status, supporting quotes, timestamps, and transcript references.
+quotes, timestamps, and transcript references where applicable.

 Problem Statement¶